 Please take a few minutes and check the accuracy of you chapter listing quarterly by going to the chapter map and clicking on your dot.
-If the info is not correct, please call 920-426-4876 or email chapters@eaa.org the chapter office with the corrected info and we will update the map for you!
+If the info is not correct, please call 920-426-5912 or email chapters@eaa.org with the corrected info and we will update the map for you!

-Webs.com - Your Free Chapter Website
+Your Free Chapter Website

-The great news is EAA provides every chapter

-with a free chapter website.
-These website templates are provided for every chapter by EAA HQ through webs.com and contain very basic contact information.
+The great news is EAA provides every chapter with a free chapter website.
+These website templates are provided for every chapter by EAA HQ and contain basic contact information.
 These websites are basic and easy-to-use but also have quite a bit of advanced capability; you choose the level you need!

-The capabilities of these websites include but are not limited to
+The capabilities of these websites include but are not limited to:

-- Hosting your chapter's contact information. - Hosting your chapter's upcoming events. - Hosting your chapter's business content (i.e. meeting minutes, agendas, and newsletters). - Hosting photo albums of member's projects and chapter events. - Having a Member's Area.
+- Hosting your chapter's contact information

+- Hosting your chapter's upcoming events

+- Hosting your chapter's business content (i.e. meeting minutes, agendas, and newsletters)

+- Hosting photo albums